Police News and Police Reports on the Police

 ‘Sickening’: Hays County corrections officer arrested, facing child sex assault charges

-The Hays County Sheriff’s Office said it terminated a corrections officer Tuesday after he was arrested and charged with multiple felony offenses.
+Hays County Sheriff’s Office terminated a corrections officer after he was arrested and charged with multiple offenses.

-According to Guadalupe County jail records, 35-year-old George Jearld Snell, of New Braunfels, was booked on two counts of aggravated sexual assault of a child and two counts of indecency with a child involving sexual contact.
-Jail records showed he was held on a $2 million bond—$500,000 per charge.
+Guadalupe County jail records, 35-year-old George Jearld Snell, of New Braunfels, was was arrested on two counts of aggravated sexual assault of a child and two counts of indecency with a child involving sexual contact.
+Jail records showed he was held on a $2 million bond.

 More Police News